History Happy Hour: Fighting for Equality: Women’s Suffrage in Kansas

 About the series

 Hear stories that will inspire and spark conversation as you learn new insights and strengthen your community.
 Lenexa’s History Happy Hour series will help you become an informed citizen and learn about the unique topics and current events that impact our state.
-The series is a partnership with Humanities Kansas, a nonprofit organization encouraging Kansans to draw on diverse histories, literatures and cultures to create connections with one another and strengthen Kansas communities and democracy.
+This series is supported by the Humanities Kansas Speakers Bureau, Legler Barn Museum & Depot and Lenexa Historical Society.

 When